sxt999/zcash/contrib/ci-builders/tekton/README.md

 `Dockerfile-tekton-bench` uses the above build images as a base and layers on toolchains needed for testing

 - benchmark-200k-UTXOs.tar.xz is used by performance-measurements.sh to run benchmarks for zcashd
-- block-107134.tar.xz is used by performance-measurements.sh to run benchmarks for zcashd
+- block-HEIGHT.tar.xz is used by performance-measurements.sh to run benchmarks for zcashd

 Currently available images are hosted at https://hub.docker.com/r/electriccoinco